torch2circom/torch2circom/README.md

 ![torch2circom_banner](https://github.com/torch2circom/torch2circom/assets/87213416/bbd40141-7b85-4ca9-8a60-6b045644201f)

-torch2circom is a python tool that transpiles a PyTorch model into a circom circuit.
+torch2circom is a python tool that transpiles a PyTorch model into a Circom circuit.

 ## Installation